 The species' characteristics are defined in configuration files in the directory options/SPECIES/.
-A list of species and their individual characteristics can be displayed by running the command from the directory options/SPECIES.
-The actual characteristics of a FLEXPART species are defined in the files options/SPECIES/SPECIES_NNN, where NNN is the id number of the species which is defined in the options/RELEASES file (under the parameter SPECNUM_REL).
+In order to display a list of species and their individual characteristics, you can compile the utility program specoverview by running gfortran -o specoverview specoverview.f90 in the directory options/SPECIES.
+Afterwards, you can use the command to display a list of supported species.
+The actual characteristics of a FLEXPART species are defined in the files options/SPECIES_NNN, where NNN is the id number of the species which is defined in the options/RELEASES file (under the parameter SPECNUM_REL).